chillrx/apala-api/README.md

 # Apala-api

-This project is a web app for administering.
+This project is a web app to administrate campaigns.

 ## Usage